 Spiritual Consciousness.
-The purpose of the Human li mind is to decrease suffering and increase healing for the self, other people, all living creatures, and the environment.
+The purpose of the human^{li} brain is to decrease suffering and increase healing for the self, other people, all living creatures, and the environment.

-A successful fulfillment of the purpose of the Human mind might seem like a piety-in-the-sky goal: the capacity for a sense of responsibility to, and communion with, people never met, all living beings, and the earth.
-The practiced, habituated behaviors of the reptilian mind have become healing skills for tending the environment, comforting the suffering, and mending the broken.
-Human-minded individuals expand the old mammalian mind's emotional intelligence to feel compassion for all creatures, not only members of their group.
-They use the knowledge gained through their new mammalian mind to promote a state of peace for people at all levels of personal and social organization.
+A successful fulfillment of the purpose of the Grownup mind might seem like a piety-in-the-sky goal: the capacity for a sense of responsibility to, and communion with, people never met, all living beings, and the earth.
+The practiced, habituated behaviors of the infantile mind have become healing skills for tending the environment, comforting the suffering, and mending the broken.
+Grownup-minded individuals expand the childish mind's emotional intelligence to feel compassion for all creatures, not only members of their group.
+They use the knowledge gained through their adolescent mind to promote a state of peace for people at all levels of personal and social organization.

-Humans seek opportunities to hone the skills at all levels of consciousness needed for success in the spiritual life: patience, compassion, forgiveness, and respectfulness, among others.
-Humans take every opportunity to pass on those skills to others.
-Spiritual success is the only meaningful measure of intelligence for the life of a Human being.
+Grownups seek opportunities to hone skills at all levels of consciousness needed for success in the spiritual life: patience, compassion, forgiveness, and respectfulness, among others.
+Grownups take every opportunity to pass on those skills to others.
+Spiritual success is the only meaningful measure of intelligence for the life of a human being.